ashmunji/gatsby-starter-novela/content/posts/2020-04-27-Living-Room-Accent-Wall/index.md

 DESIGN TIP #4
-I will highly recommend you to finish making lines/patterns in one direction first before adding lines/patterns in another.
+I highly recommend you to finish making lines/patterns in one direction first before adding lines/patterns in another.
 This will keep the work in order and reduce confusion.

 Once you're done, don't forget to trim the edges and clean up loose ends, if any.
 Finally, add furniture and accessories.
 Don't forget to give yourself a pat for making good use of the time.